ganaware/win-ssh-agent/README.txt

 		a dialogue which asks the pass-phrase at the time of start.
 This option can be specified only once.

-		In the case of default, -I- is set up automatically.
+		In the case of default, -I - is set up automatically.
 		If - is specified as a FILENAME, the same identity files are considerd to be specified as the ssh-add with no-options uses.  (i.e. ~/.ssh/id_rsa,